 If you’re looking for food instead, check out our list of Chinese breakfast foods.
-We’ve also talked about Chinese food and wine pairing.
+We’ve also talked about Chinese food and wine pairing and Chinese vegetables.
 Either list is perfect for anyone who wants to bring their experience up a level.

 - Bubble Tea

 Baijiu is easily one of the most famous drinks in China.
 It’s a type of clear liquor where the alcohol by volume (ABV) ends up between 35% and 60%.
 Many versions have a 50% ABV, making this stronger than most other spirits.